- Home

 A cover letter is a chance to speak directly to the employer and convince them that you’re the right person for the job.
 It’s often a deciding factor when considering which candidates will be shortlisted for an interview, so always make the most of the extra opportunity to have your voice heard.

-To help get you on the pathway to success, we’ve come up with a list of useful advice so you can create a cover letter you can’t wait to share.
+To help get you on the pathway to success, we’ve come up with a list of useful advice to help you create a cover letter you can’t wait to share.

 Use your cover letter to enhance your CV

-We know it can be hard to force yourself to write a cover letter with each job application, especially if you are sending off lots of job applications each and every week.
+We know it can be hard to force yourself to write a cover letter with each job application, especially if you’re sending off lots of job applications every week.
 However, not writing cover letters can end up being a false economy, as fewer employers are likely to bring you in for an interview, meaning you end up having to send off more and more applications.

 Going to the effort of writing a cover letter is a great way to make a good first impression and demonstrate your proactiveness.